ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 </div>

 Noer and Sima talked about [Hack Your Future](https://www.hackyourfuture.net/){:target="_blank" rel="noopener noreferrer"}, a coding school for people that have limited access to education and the labour market.
-They talked about a few of the heartbreaking stories of their students and highlighted how the program helped these people try to build a brighter future for themselves.
+They talked about a few of the heart breaking stories of their students and highlighted how the program helped these people try to build a brighter future for themselves.
 In just over 4 years, they've helped get 120+ people land a good tech job.
-With Behind The Source, they highlight a couple of the other stories on how being a refugee wasn't a choice but becoming a developer was a choice.
+With *Behind The Source*, they highlight a couple of the other stories on how being a refugee wasn't a choice but becoming a developer was a choice.

 > Check out [Noer & Sima's talk](https://www.youtube.com/watch?v=jczJ9IPH-Aw){:target="_blank" rel="noopener noreferrer"}, [Hack Your Future](https://www.hackyourfuture.net/){:target="_blank" rel="noopener noreferrer"} and the [Behind The Source video](https://www.youtube.com/watch?v=GSyQayMEID8){:target="_blank" rel="noopener noreferrer"}

 # Blazor with WebAssembly, by [Don Wibier](https://twitter.com/donwibier){:target="_blank" rel="noopener noreferrer"}

 Blazor lets you build interactive web applications in C\# instead of JavaScript.
-In fact, it allows you to create a component based UI with a combination of C\#, HTML and CSS.
+In fact, it allows you to create a component-based UI with a combination of C\#, HTML and CSS.
 Both the client and server-side code are written in C\#.
 This has one big benefit: you can share code and libraries between your front- and backend code.